Who gets the children?

 The other important term is custody which means who the children live with.
 There is primary custody where the children live more with one parent than the other, then there’s shared care, where the parents have more shared time with the children.
 You and your partner can also come up with your own parenting agreement, which is an arrangement for taking care of your children.

 A good parenting agreement should be as detailed as possible.
 It should include where the children will be on each days of the week and during the school holidays, how major decisions for the children will be made, such as the religion they have to be raised in and the schools they will attend.
 The agreement should also look towards the future.
 For example, by anticipating the changes from primarily to secondary school, extra- curricular activities and healthy expenses such as orthodontics.

 A good parenting agreement will also have a way for resolving disputes.
 So, when there is a disagreement, there is a clear way to solve the problem.
 For example, some couples require that they first sit down and talk to each other to come to a compromise.
 Others might decide that it’s best to turn to a mediator or family dispute resolution practitioner.

 You can submit this agreement to the court for approval, which makes it binding on both sides this is called a consent parenting order or you can opt for a parenting plan, which is not binding on either of you.
 If you can not agree between yourselves, you can bring the dispute to the court and a judge will decide for you.

 We believe it’s always better for parents, and not the judge, to decide about children as it is you who knows what’s best for them.
-The co-parenting calendar on the Mathews Family Law & Mediation Services website will help you and your spouse or partner to plan your children’s living arrangements.
-I’m Vanessa Mathews at Mathews Family Law & Mediation Services.
+The co-parenting calendar on the Mathews Family Law & Mediation Specialists website will help you and your spouse or partner to plan your children’s living arrangements.
+I’m Vanessa Mathews at Mathews Family Law & Mediation Specialists.